ClaudioSeda/Esp32OnboardProgrammer/README.md

 There´s no need to embedded serial to Usb chips like CH340 in your core bords.
 You can simply plug the right connections and progra many PCBs fast and safelly.

-🛡 I also encourage users to start to assemble in SMT,and loose their fear and know it´s easy and FASTER than use PTH!
+🛡 I also encourage users to start to assemble in SMT,and loose their concerns and know it´s easy and FASTER than use PTH!

 🎞 here follows the schematics picture and BOM bellow: